jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

 ---
 ```

-We will see later that you will then need to use the `templateContent` key to display the content of these Markdown files.
+We will see later that you will then need to use the `content` or `templateContent` key to display the content of these Markdown files.

 #### Default values and directory data files